 To remove a document from the project structure, right-click on its name in the Projects panel and select the Remove from Project menu option.
 Note that this process removes the project's link to that document, and does not delete the source document file itself.

-In the case of a new hierarchical design, the parent-child relationship between documents will be displayed in the Projects panel.
+In the case of a new hierarchical design, the parent-child relationship between documents will be displayed in the panel when the project has been Compiled.
 Note that the connectivity relationships cannot be defined by dragging and dropping schematic documents since the inter-sheet connections and design hierarchy are in fact defined by Sheet Symbols and Port definitions.

 ► For more information about project hierarchy, see Creating Connectivity and the Net Identifier Scope section in the Options tab of the Project Options dialog.